processwire-recipes/Recipes/do-things-after-certain-pages-are-saved.md

     // init() is called when the module is loaded.
     // saveReady is a hook after processing the previous changes of the page,
     // but just before those changes are saved to the database.
+    // It's called for each page that's being saved, no matter if it's in
+    // the backend or in your templates via the api.
     $this->addHookAfter('Pages::saveReady', $this, 'afterSaveReady');
   }